WASHINGTON (AP) -- U.S. consumers held back from spending more in April, deciding instead to channel income gains into savings.

-With a slight income gain and spending declining, the personal saving rate rose to 5.7 percent of after-tax income in July, up from 5.4 percent in June.
-The July saving rate was the highest since it stood at 10.5 percent in December 2012.
+With income growing and spending flat, the personal saving rate jumped to 5.6 percent of after-tax incomes - the second highest level since December 2012.

 Economists believe consumers will start spending the savings they have accumulated from the big drop in gas prices.
 While the cost of filing up the tank has risen a bit in recent weeks, prices are still nearly $1 below the levels of a year ago.

 Consumer spending is closely watched because it accounts for 70 percent of economic activity.